-Keep in mind that Yorkies have short legs, so don’t walk too fast, or you will exhaust the young lad.
-More importantly, Yorkies shouldn’t burn too much energy at a go since they risk having health complications.
+Keep in mind that Yorkies have short legs, so don’t walk too fast or you will exhaust your little pup.
+Yorkies also shouldn’t burn too much energy in one go, since they risk having health complications.

-Dissuade Her From Barking
+Dissuade Your Yorkie From Barking

 Dogs don’t like it when you splash water on their faces.
-You can instantly follow up this action with a strong command such as ‘Quiet’ or ‘No.’
+You can instantly follow up this action with a strong command such as “Quiet” or “No.”

 Also, you can try making louder noise to disrupt your Yorkie’s concentration.
 For instance, shaking a bottle of soda filled with pennies rapidly.

-Others opt to use a no-bark collar that produces citronella whenever your dog starts to bark.
+Some owners use a no-bark collar that produces citronella whenever your dog starts to bark.
 Dogs don’t like the smell of citronella, so this will help keep barks in check.
-However, be careful when using a no-bark collar since it might mess up with your pup’s emotional state.
+However, be careful when using a no-bark collar, since it might mess up with your pup’s emotional state.

 Most importantly, the collar seems to have a drastic effect, especially in small dogs.
 Therefore, you should only consider this option when all the other alternatives have failed.